graphs2go/agrovoc/README.md

     jobs/files

 Due to a limitation in Dagster, the script will not exit when all the files have been generated.
-You will have to terminate it with ^C after the last file has been written.
+You will have to terminate it with ^C after you see the message:

+    Shutting down Dagster code server